felipenoris/Oracle.jl/README.md

 conn = Oracle.Connection(username, password, connect_string)
 ```

+Currently, this driver only supports connections using UTF-8 encoding.
-The default encoding for CHAR and NCHAR is UTF-8.
+So, all connections are created using the encoding UTF-8 for both CHAR and NCHAR.

 To connect as SYSDBA, use the appropriate `auth_mode` parameter.